wyatt-feng/CS305-23S-Assignment1/README.md

 ```

 Then it will automatically rate your server.
 If you found the testing script sends two consecutive blank data packets before your client crashes, please reach out to FENG Dazhi, your SA, before the due date.
 In your testing output, you will see a random 6-character token.
 You should include a screenshot of the complete testing output **and** the token in text some where conspicuous in your pdf report.
 It will be taken as academic misconduct if you turn in a fake screenshot or if your screenshot does not correspond with the code you turn in.

+### If you cannot capture packets in WSL...

+For those whose code can only run in WSL but not on Windows and who does not know how to capture packets in WSL, there are several options for you.
+You can install Wireshark in WSL and try to capture the packets, although it may be slightly troublesome to install GUI environment in WSL.
+An easier way is to use `tcpdump` to capture the packets, save it, and analyze it using Wireshark on Windows.
+Nevertheless, if you still do not know how to do it, you can leave out the screenshot in your report and explain the reason.
+However, if your SA fails to reproduce the test result, your score will suffer a rather significant deduction.